tesera/pygypsy/README.md

 jupyter notebook --notebook-dir notebooks # if not using docker
 ```

+4. Create a notebook using the same name as was used for the branch

-4. Conduct the analysis & revise the source code as necessary
+5. Conduct the analysis & revise the source code as necessary

+#### General guidelines

+Do note commit your data used in your analysis

 Notebooks are /not/ a replacement for unit tests!
 It is required to make suitable unit tests for the finding of an analysis before a pull request associated with an analysis will be merged.